 The town attracts most of its tourism through its Dutch heritage.
-Places such as the Vermeer Windmill, Historical Village, and the astounding Dutch letters are amazing cultural aspects to discover with your kids.
+Places like the Vermeer Windmill, Historical Village, and the astounding Dutch letters are amazing cultural aspects to discover with your kids.

 However, the best time to visit Pella is during its annual Tulip Time Festival.
-Hosted by the city itself, the festival includes a complete weekend of parades, costume parties, breathtaking garden displays, and local food.
+Hosted by the city, the festival includes a complete weekend of parades, costume parties, breathtaking garden displays, and local food.

 One of the best family-friendly recreational spots in the town is the Howell Station Prairie Trail.
-Set at the lake ground adjacent to Lake Red Rock, the park has several hiking trails and campsites where you can enjoy with your family.
+Set at the lake ground adjacent to Lake Red Rock, the park has several hiking trails and campsites to enjoy with your family.

 The trails go through beautifully restored prairies, transverse timbered areas, and pine plantations.
 You can go through these locations with a knowledgeable guide to turn the trip into a learning experience for your kids.